How Often Should a Car Radiator Be Flushed

 If you are living in extremely hot or cold climatic regions, then you would need to get your radiator flushed at the start of every season.
 The water type that you use in your car’s radiator also affects the schedule of your radiator flush.
 If the water you use has high mineral content in it, it will result in increased deposits and will clog your cooling system sooner.
 In that case, you will need a radiator flush every year.

-If you'd like to read similar articles to How Often Should a Car Radiator Be Flushed, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How Often Should a Car Radiator Be Flushed, we recommend you visit our Car Maintenance and Repair category.